Mazen-Ltd/mazen-knowledgebase/docs/minecraft/server-owner-guides/best-practices/be-organized.md

 <h1>Organization Is Important (2/6)</h1>
 </div>

-When it comes to leading and administrating a public Minecraft server, it's crucial to be organized in what we do and with our server files.
+When it comes to leading and administrating a Minecraft server, it's crucial to be organized in what we do and with our server files.

 ## Organize Your Ideas in One Place
 It's beneficial to organize the ideas we have in one centralized place so that we can implement them faster, more easily, and more efficiently.
 This can be achieved through note-taking apps, reminders, and more.